 Originally published in 1972.
-Alison Patrick analyzes some of the well-established evidence concerning deputies of the French National Convention of 1792.
+The Men of the First French Republic analyzes some of the well-established evidence concerning deputies of the French National Convention of 1792.
 It was assumed that this evidence supported accepted generalizations about the convention's character and outlook.
 Patrick's examination of the convention as a whole, rather than its various groups of deputies (Plain, Mountain, and Gironde), suggests that a number of these generalizations may need revising.
 Patrick looks first at parliamentary behavior, particularly in the tumultuous first eight months, and then analyzes this behavior in terms of the deputies' background.

 Sign up for more information on JHUP Books